mahendrabairagi/AWS_ML_At_Edge_With_NVIDIA_Jetson_Nano/README.md

 Once the Ground Truth labeling job is submitted in the next step, you will see the annotation job in this portal.

-#### 1.6 Create a private Ground Truth Labeling Job.
+#### 1.5 Create a private Ground Truth Labeling Job.
-In this step, you will create a Ground Truth Labeling job and assign it to the private workforce created in Step 3.
+In this step, you will create a Ground Truth Labeling job and assign it to the private workforce.

 * Go to AWS Console > Amazon SageMaker > Labeling jobs
 * Click ‘Create labeling job’
 * In ‘Specify job details’ step
-* Job name : groundtruth-labeling-job-cat-dog (Note : Any unique name will do)
+* Job name : groundtruth-labeling-job-lego_dinosaurs (Note : Any unique name will do)
 * Input dataset location
 * Create manifest
   - Entire S3 path where images are located.
 (Note : should end with /; For eg : s3://<bucketname>/<prefix/foldername>/)